satyamgupta-22/iot-air-pollution-monitoring/README.md

-# IoT-Based Air Pollution Monitoring System
+AI-Enabled IoT Air Pollution Monitoring System

 This project is a real-time air quality monitoring system built using Arduino Uno, MQ135 gas sensor, DHT11 temperature & humidity sensor, and Python.
 It logs data via serial communication and displays it on an LCD.
 A gas leak detection feature is included to improve home safety.
 Designed for offline functionality with plans for future web/cloud integration.